Peter Pett (shipwright, died 1672)

+Peter Pett (6 August 1610 – 1672) was an English shipwright who worked for the Royal Navy and served as the second resident commissioner at Chatham Dockyard.
+He designed several ships for the English navy, including Sovereign of the Seas.
+During the Second Anglo-Dutch War, Pett was blamed for the major English defeat at the raid on the Medway, although he protected his scale models and drawings from being captured or destroyed by Dutch forces.

 Life

-Pett was the son of the King's Master Shipwright Captain Phineas Pett.
-He was introduced to King Charles I of England in 1634 and was ordered to construct a new Third Rate ship of 500 tons at Woolwich Dockyard, to be named Leopard.
+Peter Pett was the son of the English shipwright Phineas Pett.
+He was introduced to Charles I of England in 1634 and was ordered to construct a new third-rate ship of 500 tons at Woolwich Dockyard, to be named Leopard.
 With the construction of the Leopard underway, Charles decided that he would have a ship built larger and more ornate than any of her predecessors.
 In June 1634 while at Woolwich and on the Leopard with the king, Phineas Pett, Peter's father, related: "His Highness, calling me aside, privately acquainted me of his princely resolution for the building of a great new ship, which he would have me undertake...."

-Peter Pett built Sovereign of the Seas at Woolwich Dockyard, from the plans made by his father.
+He designed and oversaw the construction of Sovereign of the Seas at Woolwich Dockyard, from the plans made by his father.
 One of the largest in the world at that time, the Sovereign was a ship of 1,637 tons and was launched on 12 October 1637, after about two years in construction.
 John Evelyn wrote in his Diary on 19 July 1641 "We rode to Rochester and Chatham to see the Soveraigne, a monstrous vessel so called, being for burthen, defence, and ornament, the richest that ever spread cloth before the wind.
 She carried 100 brass cannon, and was 1,600 tons, a rare sailer, the work of the famous Phineas Pett."